 But here’s some useful advice: for monitoring health and fitness progress, the best fitness trackers are on par with budget smartwatches.
 The advantage of buying a smartwatch is that you’re getting a lot extra bells and whistles.
 So, by all means, do your research on both fitness trackers and smartwatches, but keep in mind your priorities.
 To track your health and fitness, both devices will suit your needs.
 However, to monitor your health and text friends as you run on a treadmill, then a smartwatch will better suit your needs .

-What is a smartwatch
+What is a Smartwatch

 A smartwatch is like having a minicomputer on your wrist.
 It syncs with apps on your phone and PC, but some models can operate independently (you pay extra for data).
-Some of the most popular smartwatches are Apple Watch, Samsung Galaxy Watch and Fitbit Versa.
-Prices range from about $160 for a budget smartwatch to $700.
+Some of the most popular smartwatches are

-How to buy a smartwatch
+How to Buy a Smartwatch

 When it comes to buying the right smartwatch, PCMag.com suggests selecting a model that has access to mainstream app stores.
 “Much like smartphones, app availability is a good way to determine which product to get.
 So make sure to check out the app selection for each watch before buying in.”
-Right now, the smartwatches with the most apps by respected developers are Apple Watch, Wear OS and Fitbit OS.
+Right now, the smartwatches with the most apps by respected developers are

 Reviewers gave these budget smartwatches high ratings for price, activity tracking accuracy, battery life, design and functionality.